dapphub/k-dss/src/dss.md

 # DSToken

-Reference implementation of an ERC20 token.
+Reference implementation of an ERC20 token, as used by e.g. MKR and Dai v1.

 ```act
 behaviour totalSupply of GemLike